Are Your Values Valuable ?

-If you have ‘values’ which aren’t resonating, or a being resisted, it’s probably because they are beliefs, or behaviours, not values.
+If you have team values which aren’t resonating, or a being resisted, it’s probably because they are beliefs, or behaviours, not values.

 They are personal, not universal.

-Values are effortlessly expressed in the qualities of resilience, resourcefulness, enthusiasm, integrity, creativity and insight which will serve us in all situations.
+Values are effortlessly expressed in the qualities of resilience, resourcefulness, enthusiasm, integrity, creativity and insight, attributes that will serve us in all situations.